saicumbulam/System-Design/web-scalability/database-use-cases.md

 ## Redis vs Dynamo DB

-Two deployments

-* Standalone
-* Multi-AZ cluster

 Redis:

-* With standalone installation it is possible to turn on persistence for a Redis instance, so service can recover data after reboot.
-* But in some cases, like underlying hardware degradation, AWS can migrate Redis to another instance and lose persistent log.
-* In Multi-AZ cluster installation it is not possible to enable persistence, only replication is occur.
-In case of failure it takes a time to promote replica to master state.
 * Redis doesn't provide high durability of the data, while gives you very good performance.

 Dynamodb